If fashion rules are to be followed, then a black suit seems like a natural, versatile choice for your wardrobe, right? Not exactly.

 From here, suiting colors have branched out.
 In recent years, brown has experienced a revival, shedding its ‘70s corduroy reputation, while forest green, royal purple, and burgundy aren’t too extreme.
 A solid blue suit – not navy but more cobalt – represents the next level up and transitions from your go-to staple shades into the realm of statement suits.

 Yet, statement suiting – be it the new realm of wider-cut, easygoing tailoring seen at last year’s SS20 presentations or the bold, colorful party suits from the year prior – is reinvigorating this seemingly untouchable shade, through new textures and cuts.
-Here’s how to give it a try.
+Here’s a few black suits that will inspire you to give it a try.

 When to Wear a Black Suit